-All balances not covered by approved financial aid must be paid by the first day of class.
-Various payment plan options are available.
+Tuition and fees become due by the first day of classes.
+Any balance not covered by approved financial aid must be paid in full by the first day of class or be scheduled for payment through the University's payment plan.
 Contact the Student Accounts Office for details.
 Accepted methods of payment include cash, check (personal or business), federal payments (Veterans' benefits, Tuition Assistance, etc.), and credit card (Visa, MasterCard, Discover).
-The registration process is not complete until payment arrangements are made.
-Students who do not make complete payment arrangements will not be allowed to continue in class until the matter is resolved with Student Accounts.
+Students who do not make complete payment arrangements may be removed from class until the matter is resolved with Student Accounts.
 Students will not receive final grades and transcripts until their accounts are fully paid.
-Past due accounts will be submitted to a third party collection agency after six months of inactivity.
+Past due accounts may be submitted to a third party collection agency if not paid in a timely fashion.